isaac-mackey/mind-uploading/README.md

 # Mind-uploading

-This project combines computing technology with natural language datasets such as emails, text messages, diary entries, and voice recordings.
+This project combines computing technology with personal natural language datasets such as emails, text messages, diary entries, and voice recordings.

 This includes
 - exporting datasets from native application formats (e.g., Gmail mbox, Android SMS xml) into stable forms (e.g., txt files) that may outlive the application and allow further processing